italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   eudiw://authorize?client_id=https%3A%2F%2Frelying-party.example.org&request_uri=https%3A%2F%2Frelying-party.example.org%2Frequest_uri%3Fid%3Drandom-value

 .. note::
     The *error correction level* chosen for the QR Code MUST be Q (Quartily - up to 25%), since it offers a good balance between error correction capability and data density/space.
-This level of quality and error correction allow the QR Code to remain readable even if it is damaged or partially obscured.
+This level of quality and error correction allows the QR Code to remain readable even if it is damaged or partially obscured.

 Cross Device Flow Status Checks and Security